adelra/Neural-Networks-Tut/README.md

 # Neural-Networks-Tut
 **This is a tutorial repository for basic examples of TensorFlow and Neural Networks**

+You can find most of these approaches in the internet as well.
+I tried reducing the libraries and moving parts used in the codes in order to maintain the forward-compatibility of the repository.
 ---
 CE_SSE.py:
 Plotting states of Cross Entropy and SSE loss functions